adamstimb/nimgobus/README.md

 # ![nimgobus](nimgobus.png)

-An [Ebiten](https://ebiten.org/) extension for building retro apps and games in Go.
+An RM Nimbus-inspired [Ebiten](https://ebiten.org/) extension for building retro apps and games in Go.

 _Nimgobus is a tribute project and is in no way linked to or endorsed by RM plc._